-Seeking Safety is a present-focused, evidence-based approach to treat trauma symptoms and substance abuse concurrently.
+Seeking Safety is a present-focused, evidence-based approach to treat trauma symptoms and substance use concurrently.
 It is based on the premise that healing from each disorder requires attention to both disorders.
 This intervention teaches inmates to manage and decrease symptoms and gain control over both disorders by addressing current life problems.
 The Seeking Safety curriculum is called Seeking Strength at male institutions to encourage participation among male inmates.
+This group is 12-15 sessions.